 As I have shared thus far, I came back to San Francisco from Santa Barbara after an amicable and loving divorce and thereafter started DatePerfect.
 What I haven’t yet shared is that this was never my plan.
 Far from it.
 In fact, I had planned to take a cliche post-divorce vacation to South America to “reset my compass” before starting anew in the emotional, geographic, and professional sectors of my life.
 I even thought of permanently resettling down there.
 I had my itinerary and travel vaccinations, had divested most of my belongings, and I was ready to go.

 However, shortly before leaving, I got a life-changing call informing me that my mom in San Francisco had been diagnosed with stage 4 lung cancer.
-So, instead of this grand adventure seeking lightness, I headed North to help and settled into what would become the most challenging 11 months of my life; and that’s saying a lot.
+So, instead of this grand adventure seeking lightness, I headed North to help and settled into what would become the most challenging 11 months of my life; and as you will learn that’s saying a lot.
 While this ties deeply into the founding of DatePerfect, at this point I am not ready to share more on this topic, but I promise I will in posts to come.

 Click here to read the next installment: (COMING SOON) Good for Millions?
 I Barely Know What’s Good for Me